RRosternomics

 Win %0.475

-+5.9Talent above budget — roster-construction alpha (talent your budget bought above expectation)65th/195 execs
++6.0TAB — talent above budget — roster-construction alpha (talent your budget bought above expectation), tenure total64th/195 execs

 How the roster was sourced

-Share of gross-positive acquired fWAR by channel (vs. league average).
+Share of acquired fWAR by channel vs. league average.

 Build channels — net fWAR